Thursday, 14 November 2024

 The Liberals are opposed to that.
 What they want to do instead is to somehow create more housing in other places.
 Mr Welch really let the cat out of the bag when, after railing against the government’s plans for activity centres and the concept of providing a structured planning process that will deliver more housing close to existing infrastructure, he made quite an impassioned opposition and quite a derisive opposition to the concept of people who want to or do live in apartment buildings.
 I thought it was quite remarkable for a member of this place to be so condescending about those who choose to live in apartment buildings.
 He basically said that those who live in apartment buildings are second-class citizens.
 That is not something that I agree with, and I am sure, President, it is not something that you agree with either.
 But he said the activity centre concept actually had merits.
 On the one hand, he was criticising our plans for activity centres to build more housing around existing infrastructure – close to jobs and close to schools, providing more connectivity – and on the other hand, he was actually saying it is a good idea.
 He was actually saying it is a good idea to have activity centres – in his words, ‘The activity centre concept has merit.’

 That is exactly why the Labor government – on the activity centres, for example – since the housing statement was released in September last year has been out consulting with members of the community in the 10 metropolitan activity centres that have been developed.
 There have been community reference groups and detailed discussions in addition to the very extensive consultation that the department and the Minister for Planning have been undertaking with the refresh of the plan for Victoria.
-It has not been only in those ten centres but right across the state.
+It has not only been in those 10 centres but right across the state.
 Local governments, local communities, planning groups and environmental groups have all been engaged in the process over the last 12, 13 months to figure out ways that we can provide solutions to the housing crisis here in Victoria.

 I have said in this chamber time and time again that we are not going to solve the housing crisis unless we build more homes.
 We have got to build more homes.
-We know, because the stats are not actually lying on this front that in the last 12 months here in Victoria more homes have been approved than anywhere else in the country.
+We know, because the stats are not actually lying on this front, that in the last 12 months here in Victoria more homes have been approved than anywhere else in the country.
 This Labor government is getting on with the job of building more homes, unlike those who oppose this bill and who want to block more homes being built in this state.
 They have got no solution to tackle the housing crisis in this state.
 All they want to do is oppose, and that is not what this Labor government is about.
-This Labor government is about providing, through this legislation, improvements to the transport and planning infrastructure process to enable this state to get on with the job of building more homes so that more Victorians have a place to live that is close to the places that they work and convenient for accessing neighbourhoods and communities near to where we have been investing in record numbers in our school infrastructure and making sure that Victoria is established for the sorts of housing and broader community and transport infrastructure that this growing state needs, because people want to live here in Victoria.

 Business interrupted pursuant to standing orders.